EN Banner

 Bjórböðin SPA

 Bjórböðin SPA is located in Árskógssandur in the north of Iceland.
-There you will soak away the stress of modern life by relaxing in a bath of warm beer.
-Beer yeast is used in various ways, the most common is a tablet form where the effects of the yeast are very benefitting.
+There, you will soak away the stress of modern life by relaxing in a bath of warm beer.
+Beer yeast is used in various ways; the most common is a tablet form, where the effects of the yeast are very beneficial.

-A beer bath, where you bathe in both young beer and live beer yeast, without showering it off until some hours later, has an extremely powerful effect on the body and skin.
-This treatment is cleansing for the skin and has a very positive effect on health.
+A beer bath, where you bathe in both young beer and live beer yeast without showering it off until some hours later, has a potent effect on the body and skin.
+This treatment is cleansing for the skin and has a very positive impact on health.

-At Bjórböðin SPA you can find accommodation, you can eat and have a drink at the restaurant and bar, and some beer products may interest you if you want to recreate a spa at your home.
+At Bjórböðin SPA, you can find accommodation, eat and have a drink at the restaurant and bar, and some beer products may interest you if you want to recreate a spa at your home.
 You can also enjoy a hot tub outside the spa.

 GeoSea Geothermal Sea Baths